eslint/rfcs/designs/2019-config-simplification/README.md

     1. `--ext` is ignored.
     1. `eslint-env` config comments are ignored.
 1. If `eslint.config.js` is not found, then fall back to the current behavior.
+1. Switch ESLint itself to use `eslint.config.js` as a way to test and ensure compatibility with existing shareable configs in `.eslintrc` format.

 This keeps the current behavior for the majority of users while allowing some users to test out the new functionality.
 Also, `-c` could not be used with `eslint.config.js` in this phase.

 In the second phase (and in a major release), ESLint will emit deprecation warnings whenever the original functionality is used but will still honor them so long as `eslint.config.js` is not found.
+In this phase, we will work with several high-profile plugins and shareable configs to convert their packages into the new format.
+We will use this to find the remaining compatibility issues.

 In the third phase (and in another major release), `eslint.config.js` becomes the official way to configure ESLint.
 If no `eslint.config.js` file is found, ESLint will still search for a `.eslintrc` file, and if found, print an error message information the user that the configuration file format has changed.